MSc in Business Administration – Major Marketing

 As Flexible as You

-The program takes four semesters to complete and will allow you to hold a part-time position of up to 50%.
-Classroom instruction takes place all day on Mondays and Tuesdays.
-In addition to consolidating your specialist knowledge of marketing, you will further develop your management skills and will acquire new knowledge as you working in research projects.
-A semester of study abroad will enable you to develop an international network, advance your knowledge of foreign languages, and experience the discipline of marketing from a new perspective.
+This degree program will enable you work part-time (with approx. 50 percent FTE).
+Alternatively, you can complete the course of study as a six-semester program, which would enable you to have a part-time job with up to 70 percent FTE).
+Classes take place on Monday and Tuesday.
+In addition to deepening your marketing knowledge, you will develop your management skills and gain new knowledge in research projects.
+A semester abroad will enable you to build up an international network, deepen your knowledge of foreign languages, and experience the subject area from a different perspective.

 "From the very beginning, projects with companies, company visits, and guest lectures have created a strong link to practical application."